 - Part C: Medicare Advantage

 Medicare Parts A & B are provided by the government.
 If you want drug coverage or extra help to pay out-of-pocket costs with a Medicare Supplement plan, you can purchase them separately through a private insurance company.

 Medicare Advantage plans are offered through private insurance companies.
 With this option, you’ll get Part A and Part B coverage in a single plan that often includes drug, dental, and vision coverage, as well.3

 Many North Carolinians receive Medicare benefits:

-- Almost 2 million North Carolina residents were enrolled in Medicare in 2018, equaling 19 % of the population.
+- More than 2 million North Carolina residents were enrolled in Medicare in 2020,4 which is approximately 19 % of the population.5

-HealthMarkets licensed agents are available to help you determine if you have Medicare eligibility in North Carolina.
-We can answer your questions about Medicare, find plans that meet your needs, and even help with enrollment— all at no charge to you.
-Contact a HealthMarkets at (800) 439-6916 or get started with an online quote now.
+HealthMarkets’ FitScore® technology you determine which type of Medicare is best for you in North Carolina.
+We can help answer your questions about Medicare, find plans that meet your needs, and even help with enrollment— all at no additional charge to you.